FlorianSauer/ImageSaver/README.md

 # ImageSaver

-ImageSaver is a Tool for saving binary Data on Services, which normally do not support this kind of data.
+ImageSaver is a Tool/Library for saving binary Data on Services, which normally do not support saving this kind of data.

-ImageSaver was developed to upload any Files to services like Flickr or Google Photos, which provide 1TB (Flickr) or unlimited (Google Photos) Storage Space.
+ImageSaver was developed to upload any Files (Music, Documents, Movies, Images, ...) to services like Flickr or Google Photos, which provide 1TB (Flickr) or unlimited (Google Photos) Storage Space.

+WARNING: This currently is a personal hobby project, so its neither 'finished' nor 'bug-free' or 'stable'.
+But it currently works without any major flaws.
+If you want to contribute just let me know :)

 ### When is a Service a supported Service?